 - Travel & Tours

-As the winter chill starts to bite Australia’s southern states, it’s time to migrate to warmer weather... the only problem is your bank account might still be recovering from your overseas trip just a couple of weeks earlier.
-Solution?
+As the winter chill starts to bite Australia’s southern states, it’s time to migrate to warmer weather... but, this time we're going coastal.
 Book a budget getaway to sunny Queensland with YHA – and with 14 hostels sprinkled all the way up the Queensland coast, we’ve got you covered wherever your winter wanderlust may lead.